lanige82/lanigeproject/README.md

 **Automated ELK Stack Deployment**

+The files in this repository were used to configure the network depicted below.

+lanige82/lanigeproject/diagrams/ELK_Server_Monitorsetup.drawio

-The files in this repository were used to configure the network depicted below. lanige82/lanigeproject/diagrams/ELK_Server_Monitorsetup.drawio These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the filebeatplaybook.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

- Enter the playbook file.
-•	metricbeatplaybook.yml
+•	Metricbeatplaybook.yml
-•	filebeatplaybook.yml
+•	Filebeatplaybook.yml
-•	install-elk.yml
+•	Install-elk.yml
-•	filebeat-config.yml
+•	Filebeat-config.yml
-•	metricbeat-config.yml
+•	Metricbeat-config.yml

 This document contains the following details:
 - Description of the Topology
 - Access Policies
 - ELK Configuration
 - Beats in Use
 - Machines Being Monitored
 - How to Use the Ansible Build

 **Description of the Topology**